Qucy/cv-baseline/ResNet/README.md

 ##### 1. Papers

-There are two papers regarding ResNet:
+There are two papers regarding ResNet and ResNeXt:

 - Deep Residual Learning for Image Recognition - CVPR 2016
 - Aggregated Residual Transformations for Deep Neural Networks - CVPR 2017